DomLankutis/Assignment-3-Robotics/README.md

 _What is morse code?_
-Morse code is an alphabet or code in which letters are represented
+Morse code is an alphabet or code in which letters

-by combinations of long and short light or sound signals.
+are representedby combinations of long and short light or sound signals.